akshaygangadhar99/Java---Mini-Project/README.md

     - 2 - Can cook (partially)
     - 3 - Can cook well
   - user_smoker:
-    - 1 - non-smoker
+    - 1 - Non-smoker
-    - 2 - occasional smoker
+    - 2 - Occasional smoker
-    - 3 - heavy smoker
+    - 3 - Heavy smoker
   - user_alcohol:
-    - 1 - non-consumer
+    - 1 - Non-consumer
-    - 2 - occasional drinker
+    - 2 - Occasional
-    - 3 - heavy drinker
+    - 3 - Frequent
   - user_language:
     - User is required to sequentially list all languages they can speak

+### Note
+(1) To demonstrate the entire range of functionalities possessed by our application, a comprehensize database with 2500 unique users has been designed.
+This includes a complete set of user-id's, first and last names, date of births, email-id's, religions, and a complete entry of preferences (in tblPreferences).
+Each user is assigned a particular bed in a specific room of a villa / apartment (on a random basis).
+(2) To ensure a more "realistic" feel to the database, religions have been assigned to each user on a random basis while keeping in mind the relative popularity of each religion in today's world.
+For example, Hinduism/Christianity/Islam has been allotted a higher proportion than, say, Buddhism, Sikh, or Judaism.
+(3) Another point to keep in mind while generating the bookings for the database is to ensure that the villas do not get "overbooked" as a result of the lesser number of available beds (950) as compared to the apartments (3600).
+(4) Unique user names have been obtained from a dataset containing over 800,000 names from [Kaggle](https://www.kaggle.com/datasets/ironicninja/baby-names).
+(4) The entire set of methods required for generating the same are available within the class apts named [GenerateDatabase2]()

+## Functionality